-- 2.8 Arrangements are made to safeguard and promote the welfare of pupils by means that pay due regard to current statutory guidance; good behaviour is promoted; bullying is prevented so far as reasonably practicable; health and safety requirements are met, including those relating to fire safety; provision is made for first aid.
+- 2.7 Arrangements are made to safeguard and promote the welfare of pupils by means that pay due regard to current statutory guidance; good behaviour is promoted; bullying is prevented so far as reasonably practicable; health and safety requirements are met, including those relating to fire safety; provision is made for first aid.
 Pupils are properly supervised; admission and attendance registers are maintained, as required, and there is a strategic approach to risk assessment.
-A disability access plan is in place. - 2.9 An appropriate induction process for pupils new to boarding is implemented, and suitable provision is made for boarders' medical and health care, their food and drink and for managing boarders' laundry and possessions.
+A disability access plan is in place. - 2.8 An appropriate induction process for pupils new to boarding is implemented, and suitable provision is made for boarders' medical and health care, their food and drink and for managing boarders' laundry and possessions.
 Boarders have suitable contact with friends and family and access to a programme of activities.
-Boarding staff are appropriately trained and deployed. - 2.10 The standards relating to welfare, health and safety [paragraphs 6-16], the requirement of Schedule 10 of the Equality Act 2010, [and] the ban on corporal punishment under section 548 of the Education Act 1996, and NMS 2-4, 6-12, 15 and 16 [and 20] are met.
+Boarding staff are appropriately trained and deployed. - 2.9 The standards relating to welfare, health and safety [paragraphs 6-16], the requirement of Schedule 10 of the Equality Act 2010, and the ban on corporal punishment under section 548 of the Education Act 1996, and NMS 2-4, 6-12, 15 and 16 are met.

-PART 4 - Suitability of staff, supply staff, and proprietors
+PART 4 - Suitability of staff and proprietors

-2.11 The school makes appropriate checks to ensure the suitability of staff, supply staff, and proprietors and a register is kept as required.
-Visitors to boarding accommodation are appropriately supervised and the school's arrangements for guardianship are suitably managed.
+- 2.10 The school makes appropriate checks to ensure the suitability of staff and proprietors and a register is kept as required.
+Visitors to boarding accommodation are appropriately supervised. - 2.11 The standards relating to the suitability of those in contact with pupils at the school [paragraphs 17-18, and 20-21] and NMS 14 are met.